wtmenten/TFE/README.md

 Essentially this mod overrides the spawn configs of locations and bot generation during a raid if certain conditions are met in order to create consistent map-scenarios, like for story quests.

-some of this has been proven/POCd piggybacking Lua's SpawnRework and Fin's AI BotGeneration:
+some of this has been proven/POCd by piggybacking Lua's SpawnRework and Fin's AI BotGeneration:
 --	faction (role) alliances
 - made usec and bears separate roles.
 -  made defualt scavs (assualt) friendly to one pmc role.
     - other scav roles (*follower, raiders,etc) were still hostile

-Things i know are possible via other mods:
+Things I know are possible via other mods:
 - custom quest framework (Andruis)
 - custom bot loadouts (Fin)
 - spawn config and some custom spawn points (Lua)
-- Audio replacement in the client (Fox's .dlls)
+- Audio replacement in the client (Fox's .dlls), to add [custom boss_faction_follower voicelines](Voicelines_script.md)

 Core aspects which need work:
 - Conditional Map-Scenario Framework: